LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 <details>
 <summary>Expl4.1 :</summary>

-This concept of "model lifecycle" of a learned AI model can take the form, for example, of a reference document containing all the important choices and the entire history of model development (data used, pre-processing carried out, type of learning and model architecture, hyperparameters selected, decision thresholds, test metrics, etc.), and the internal processes organising this activity.
+This concept of "model lifecycle documentation" of a learned AI model can take the form, for example, of a reference document containing all the important choices and the entire history of model development (data used, pre-processing carried out, type of learning and model architecture, hyperparameters selected, decision thresholds, test metrics, etc.), and the internal processes organising this activity.
 In particular, it is interesting to include the trade-offs that have been made and why (e.g. trade-offs precision-specification, performance-privacy, performance-computing cost, etc.).

 </details>